Clickjacking is fraudulent method that can be used, for example, to collect the site users' personal data without their knowledge.

 Identify the code that invokes the loading of the hidden site element.

 To search, go to the Inspector tab.
-Find the HTML elements that match previously specified social network URLs.Then check each found element to see if it is responsible for the hidden or visible part of the site.
+Find the HTML elements that match previously specified social network URLs.Then check each identified element to see if it is responsible for the hidden or visible part of the site.
 To check, hover the mouse cursor over an element.
 Its area will be highlighted on the site page.
 The element can be located in an invisible part of the screen.
 To find it, right-click on the element.
 In the context menu, select Scroll to view.

 If the site element is hidden, most likely, you found clickjacking.
 Go to the next step.Note.
 If you didn't find the code fragment in the Inspector tab, but there are requests to the social network at the URLs specified above in the Network tab, you detected clickjacking.